DevSteg/personal-portfolio/README.md

     8. [Balsamiq:](https://balsamiq.com/)
         * Balsamiq was used to create the [wireframes](assets/wireframes/personal_portfolio_wireframes.pdf) during the design process.
     9. [Favicon.io](https://favicon.io/favicon-converter/)
-        * Favicon.io was used to generate the favicon for the website.
+        * Favicon.io was used to convert the js-logo to a favicon for the website.
 The links for the favicon were also copied from favicon.io.
 ## Testing
 ---
 -   The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project.